 Council holds a Regular Public Council Meeting every two weeks and each Councillor is assigned by the Mayor to be on three committee meetings which meet every two weeks on the opposite week of Regular Public Council Meeting.

-As a Councillor, you can expect a minimum of 10 hours per week, however depending on additional responsibility’s and/or council activities some weeks will require much more time and effort.
-A Councillor may also volunteer to represent Council at meetings of other organizations and at community events.
+As a Councillor, you can expect a minimum of 10 hours per week, however depending on additional responsibility’s and/or council activities some weeks will require more time and effort.
+A Councillor may also volunteer to represent Council at meetings of other organizations, community events and other locations.

 A resident is qualified to be nominated as a candidate for Council who: